oleganza/OAPromise/README.md

 OAPromise objects can be passed and stored between different objects.

 OAPromise is thread-safe.
-Callbacks are invoked on the caller's dispatch queue.
+Callbacks are invoked on the dispatch queue specified by caller.
 Value and error can be set from any thread.

-OAPromise allows at most one callback.
+OAPromise allows attaching multiple callbacks.
 Methods attaching the callback (-then:, -then:error:, -completion: etc.) return another promise instance.
+This way promises can be organized in trees with multiple concurrent consumers for a single producer.

 OAPromise allows attaching the callback when the value is already set.
+In this case the callback will be called immediately (on the next runloop cycle).

-Completion blocks are guaranteed to be called asynchronously in all cases.
+All callback blocks are guaranteed to be called asynchronously in all cases even when the promise was already resolved when the callback was attached.

 OAPromise supports progress notifications.
+Multiple callback blocks can be attached to listen for progress updates.

+OAPromise can be discarded to cleanup memory and signal current operation that it can be cancelled.
+Parent promise is discard too if it has all children discarded.
+Discarded promises

-### Motivation
+## Motivation

 Comparing to usual callback-based APIs, OAPromise has several advantages: